chkhm/qcsv/README.md

 documents.The software is mainly developed under Linux and Mac OS.
-We do provide a makefile that compiles QCSV under Ubuntu Linux with a simple: make sudo make install
+We do provide a makefile that compiles QCSV under Ubuntu Linux with a simple: make

 For MacOS we provide an Xcode project file.
-For compiling uder Windows please refer to the separate installation instructions for Windows.
+For compiling under Windows we offer a Visual Studio Project File.
+The Visual Studio File is not tested as often as the XCode project file and the makefile, so it might be slightly outdated.
+Please note that you also need an extra file from other open source projects (see below).

 Support